Xerips/CyberSecurity/remember-app/readme.md

 **ChangeNotes:**

 2024-08-19: Fixed functionality to read and write all files from/to the same directory that remember-app is located.
+2024-09-12: Condensed writing to .txt files (no more spacing between descriptions), added coloring to '## Descriptions' for readability.

 ## remember_this.py